Jeeves logo

 FAQ

-How do Norce, Shopware, Shopify, and Magento/Hyvä differ for a Jeeves setup?
+How do Norce, Shopware, Shopify, and Magento with Hyvä compare for a Jeeves setup?

 What data typically syncs between Jeeves and the ecommerce platform?

-The most common data flows are products, stock levels, pricing, customer records, and orders.
-The exact scope depends on your Jeeves configuration and what the ecommerce platform needs.
-We define this during the architecture phase.
+The most common data flows cover products and pricing, stock levels, customer records, orders, and invoicing.
+The exact scope depends on your platform choice and business requirements.
+Data ownership — which system is the master for each entity — is defined during the architecture phase.

-What work is involved beyond connecting Jeeves to the storefront?
+What work is needed beyond the integration itself?